jfarmer/setup-environment/README.md

 >
 > — Dwight D. Eisenhower

-You're about to reach deep into your computer and do some things that might feel very dangerous.
+You're about to reach deep into your computer and do some things that might feel uncomfortable or even dangerous.
 Here two are things to keep in mind:

 1. **You won't destroy your computer**